fernandobelotto/react-redux/website/versioned_docs/version-7.2/using-react-redux/connect-dispatching-actions-with-mapDispatchToProps.md

 ---
 id: connect-mapdispatch
-title: "Connect: Dispatching Actions with mapDispatchToProps"
+title: "Connect: Despachando Actions com mapDispatchToProps"
 hide_title: true
-sidebar_label: "Connect: Dispatching Actions with mapDispatchToProps"
+sidebar_label: "Connect: Despachando Actions com mapDispatchToProps"
 ---

-# Connect: Dispatching Actions with `mapDispatchToProps`
+# Connect: Despachando Actions com `mapDispatchToProps`

 As the second argument passed in to `connect`, `mapDispatchToProps` is used for dispatching actions to the store.